Lumavate-Team/documentation/docs/3-CLI.rst

 Components
 ++++++++++

- Returns the JSON of a component-set version.
+ Returns the JSON of a component set version.

  Example: